connordelacruz/webdriver-test-tools/TEST_PROJECTS.md

 ## Project Structure

-`python -m webdriver_test_tools --init` will create the following files and directories:
+`python -m webdriver_test_tools --init` will create the following files and directories inside the project directory:

 ```
 <project-directory>/